Rates of cremation

 Attitudes to cremation

-Maōri and Pacific Island peoples often object to cremation because of their beliefs about the sanctity of the body.
+Maōri and Pasifika often object to cremation because of their beliefs about the sanctity of the body.
 Beliefs about resurrection also mean that some religious groups do not practice cremation.
 Orthodox Jews also avoid cremation.

-City councils started to build crematoria with funeral chapels in the 1960s and in the 1980s a number of private funeral businesses expanded their facilities to include privately operated crematoria and chapels.
+City councils started to build crematoria with funeral chapels in the 1960s, and in the 1980s a number of private funeral businesses expanded their facilities to include crematoria and chapels.

 Regulation of cremation

-Crematoriums are required to keep records of all the cremations they perform.
-Cremations can also occur outside if the dead person identified with a religious tradition that requires it.
+Crematoria are required to keep records of all the cremations they perform.
+Cremations can also occur outside if the dead person identified with a religious tradition that requires this.

 US television series Six feet under attracted a large audience when it was shown in New Zealand in 2002.
 It also generated discussion about differences between funeral businesses in the US and New Zealand.
 Local funeral directors argued that their services were more ‘personalised’ and that in New Zealand ‘it’s not about sales but service’.2

-During cremation the body is reduced to ashes (cremains) through a high-temperature combustion process within a cremator (furnace) at a crematorium.
-A single body is cremated at a time over two to four hours.
+During cremation the body is reduced to ashes (cremains) through a high-temperature combustion process within a cremator (furnace).
+One body at a time is cremated over a period of two to four hours.
 The casket is also cremated and the ashes are crushed to a uniform size and given to family members.

 Storing, burying or scattering ashes